-Bifold or folding doors create a bold and expansive opening to the outdoors.
-If you have a home that glorifies social gatherings and outdoor living, bifold doors offer that perfect wall opening.
-When opened up, bifold doors give your home a generous airflow and uninterrupted views.
+Bifold patio doors give your home generous airflow and plenty of sunlight.
 They do this by concertinaing on a sliding track to the side of the room.

 Click the links below to skip ahead:

-Bifold door systems come in all the popular material options: wood, vinyl, composite, aluminum, and fiberglass.
-Bifold doors are primarily used as patio doors and need to be resistant against air leaks and durable against weathering.
+Bifold doors are primarily used as patio doors and need to be resistant to air leaks and durable against weathering.
 You also want a door material that isn't too heavy to open.

 Color preferences and the desire for a slim or sturdy look can also affect your material choice.
 Opt for a few quotes and ask your door system installers' input on insulation times, maintenance and warranty.

 While all the material options have their pros and cons, fiberglass and aluminum are durable choices.
 Both options are generally more affordable, lightweight, and low maintenance.
-If you love that wood grain look, then many manufacturers can emulate this on fiberglass material.

 Bifold doors come in a range of configurations.
-Here are the main differences between top-hung and bottom rolling bi-fold doors:
+Here are the main differences between top-hung and bottom-rolling bi-fold doors:

 As you can tell, bottom rolling doors may be the better choice.
 However, it's essential to make sure the tracks remain clean, as leaves, debris, and dirt can affect the ease of use.

-A bifold door threshold is a track where the bottom of a bifold door slides along when operated.
+A bifold patio door threshold is a track where the bottom of a bifold door slides along when operated.
 Both top and bottom tracks are necessary for smooth operation, even in top-hung doors.
-Level thresholds are an option, but there will still be a small rail for the door to move along.

 Threshold options include:

-Bifold doors can open inwards or outwards, depending on where you are willing to lose floor space.
+Bifold patio doors can open inwards or outwards, depending on where you are willing to lose floor space.
 If you want the best of both, then a center pivot option can also be available, depending on the door manufacturer.

 Bifold doors are generally secure and come with multi-point locking systems with the primary lock on the folding outswing door.
 You can install additional security with shoot bolts or flush bolts.
 Non-active panels lock into the head and sill of the door.